Ebola virus epidemic in Sierra Leone: January 2016

 Sierra Leone entered a 90-day period of enhanced surveillance which was scheduled to conclude on 5 February 2016, but due to a new case in mid-January it did not.
 On 14 January, it was reported there had been a fatality linked to the Ebola virus.
 The case occurred in the Tonkolili district.
 Prior to this case WHO had advised, "we anticipate more flare-ups and must be prepared for them ... massive effort is underway to ensure robust prevention, surveillance and response capacity across all three countries by the end of March."
 On 16 January, it was reported that the woman who died of the virus may have exposed several individuals; the government announced that 100 people had been quarantined.
 On the same day, WHO released a statement, indicating that originally the 90-day enhanced surveillance period was to end on 5 February.
-Investigations indicate the female case was a student at Lunsar in Port Loko district, who had gone to Kambia district on December the 28th until returning symptomatic.
+Investigations indicate the female case was a student at Lunsar in Port Loko district, who had gone to Kambia district on 28 December until returning symptomatic.
 Bombali district was visited by the individual, for consultation with an herbalist, later going to a government hospital in Magburaka.
-WHO indicates there are 109 contacts, 28 of which are high risk, furthermore, there are three missing contacts.The source or route of transmission which caused the fatality is still unknown.
+WHO indicates there are 109 contacts, 28 of which are high risk, furthermore, there are three missing contacts.
+The source or route of transmission which caused the fatality is still unknown.
 A second new case was confirmed on 20 January; the patient had contact with the previous fatality.
 On 17 March, the WHO declared the country Ebola-free.